digital-asset/daml/daml-lf/spec/transaction.rst

 (*since dev*)

-As of version 2.def, this additional field is included:
+As of version dev, this additional field is included:

 * repeated ``string`` authorizers